 If you have been injured in a bicycle accident, you may have many unanswered questions running through you mind.
 While we encourage you to contact us at Edelman & Edelman, P.C., for answers, feel free to also review the commonly asked questions below:

-- Who may be liable for a bike accident?
+What parties may be liable for a bike accident?

-- How long do I have to file a bike accident claim?
+How long do I have to file a bike accident claim?

-- Do bicyclists have a right to the road?
+Do bicyclists have a right to the road?

 under New York law — specifically New York State Vehicle and Traffic Law Section 1231 — “[e]very person riding a bicycle […] upon a roadway shall be granted all of the rights […] applicable to the driver of a vehicle.”